adamwynne/twitter-api/README.md

 ## Usage

-The calls are declared with numerous macros that allow all sorts of fanciness.
-Note that unlike other API's, the parameters for each call are not hard-coded into their Clojure wrappers.
+Unlike other API's, the parameters for each call are not hard-coded into their Clojure wrappers.
 I just figured that you could look them up on the dev.twitter.com and supply them in the :params map.

 ###Some points about making the calls:

 * You can authenticate or not, by including or omitting the _:oauth-creds_ keyword and value.
 The value should be a _twitter.oauth.OauthCredentials_ structure (usually the result of the _twitter.oauth/make-oauth-creds_ function)
-* The macros are designed so that you can define new functions, including new default params if you wish by composing functionality from the sub-macros/functions
+* The callbacks decide how the call will be carried out - be it a single or streaming call, or an async or sync call.
+See the twitter.callbacks.protocols to see how it works
+* You can declare new methods that use different callbacks by either supplying them to the def-twitter-method macro, or inline at run time (via the _:callbacks_ key/vaue)

 ## Building